cristiand391/oclif-carapace-spec-plugin/README.md

 Then run the `carapace-gen` command and follow the instructions to source the spec in your shell.

 ## Macros
-`carapace-spec` allows to use macros for customizing completion style and values:
+`carapace` allows to use macros for customizing completion style and values:

 https://carapace-sh.github.io/carapace-spec/carapace-spec/macros.html